 Value stocks can be issued by large or small companies and trade at prices that are low compared to their true worth or future prospects.
 Often these stocks are cheap because the companies have fallen out of favor.
-They are generally less risky to own than growth stocks because they have less to lose in a declining market and have room to rise if company earnings improve.
-They also carry lower price-earnings ratios and usually pay bigger dividends than growth stocks.

 Note: Mutual funds consisting of junk bonds, called high-yield bond funds, belong on Rung 3.
 Because they are lower quality, their share value fluctuates more like a stock.